kvic-z/goodies-asuswrt/ntpd_stats-arm.README.md

 Please check the "server" entries in /jffs/etc/ntp.conf.
 You want to replace those ip address with a time server near you.
 Preferrably put some stratum 1 servers there.

+Also change "interface listen" to your router's ip address.
+So that NTPD can serve requests from clients on your LAN.

 ### Uninstall
 * unstall rddtool and wget through Entware
 * remove the lines you added to /jffs/scripts/post-mount and /jffs/scripts/services-start